 Advice from the NHS to limit children’s shop-bought snacks to a maximum of two a day, each under 100 calories, is designed to make our lives easier – helping parents to make quick, healthier decisions when buying food at the supermarket.

-Figures from Public Health England show that the average primary school child could be consuming a whopping three times more added sugar than recommended daily limits, with the average child eating at least three sugar-laden items a day.
-In response, the NHS’s Change4Life campaign wants parents to limit snacks to a maximum of two a day that contain no more than 100 calories each (not including fruit and vegetables).
+To ensure a balanced diet, it’s important to choose healthy snacks for kids.
+Figures from Public Health England show that the average primary school child could be consuming a whopping three times more added sugar than recommended daily limits, with the average child eating at least three sugar-laden items a day – often in the form of snacks or sugary drinks.
+In response, the NHS’s Change4Life campaign encourages parents to make healthier choices when out and about, or doing the weekly shop.

 1. Fruity sundae

-This pot of yogurt swirled with mashed strawberries and topped with mixed berries is portable and packs a punch for both presentation and nutrition.
-Pack in Tupperware or a recycled screw-top jar and you’ll be cutting down on plastic yogurt pot waste, too.
-(77 calories, 8g sugars)
+This pot of yogurt swirled with mashed strawberries and topped with mixed berries packs a punch for presentation and nutrition.
+Pack in Tupperware or a recycled screw-top jar and you’ll be cutting down on plastic waste, too.
+(8g sugars)

 2. Sweet potato crisps

 With just two ingredients – a sweet potato and olive oil – these baked crisps couldn’t be simpler.
 Why spend money on processed packets of crisps when you can make your own in half an hour?
-(70 calories, 6g sugars)
+(6g sugars)

 3. Rainbow fruit skewers